CoffeaTeam/coffea-casa/docs/cc_issues.rst

 If opening coffea-casa in a new browser solves the issue, you are still encouraged to provide information within `this issue <https://github.com/CoffeaTeam/coffea-casa/issues/93/>`_ to help us gather data.

+**Running a manually-configured Dask cluster gives me a dashboard link, but the dashboard link does not work.**

+This is expected behavior.
+If you go into the Dask sidebar of JupyterLab, however, the orange keys should still work and give you access to the information you'd find within the dashboard.
+If the keys are grey or any other problems arise, please submit an issue.

 Runtime Issues
 -----
 **The terminal appears to terminate without an error, or I have noticed strange "core.####" files within my file browser.**